 This paper considers a laboratory experiment [11], a synthesis of urea particles, for which measurement data are available.
-A model for this process is provided, which takes into account the transport, the growth and the aggregation of urea particles.
+A model for this process is provided which takes into account the transport, the growth and the aggregation of urea particles.
 From the point of view of chemical engineering, it is clear that the behaviour of the particles is driven by aggregation.
 Hence, the aggregation kernel is of utmost importance in the model.
 This kernel consists of two parts, one describing aggregation by Brownian motion and the other one describing shear-induced aggregation.
-A main goal of the numerical simulations was the calibration of two unknown model parameters in this kernel by comparing numerical results with the experimental data.
+A main goal of the numerical simulations was the calibration of two unknown model parameters in this kernel by comparing numerical results with experimental data.

 An important aspect for reliable comparisons is the use of accurate numerical methods.
-Thus, the flow field will be simulated by a higher-order FEM, the equations for the concentration of dissolved urea and for the temperature by one of the most accurate stable FEMs [12], and the aggregation integrals are computed by a modern approach from [13-15].
+Thus, the flow field will be simulated by a higher-order finite element method, the equations for the concentration of dissolved urea and for the temperature by one of the most accurate stabilised finite element methods [12], and the aggregation integrals are computed by a modern approach from [13, 14, 15].
 Only the convective part of the equation for the PSD is discretised, for efficiency reasons, with a rather simple scheme, which, however, has proven to give very similar results to more complicated schemes in the presence of laminar flow fields [10].
-With these methods, parameters for the aggregation kernel could be identified for two experimental setups, which give results that agree well with the experimental data.
-The reasons for the differences of the optimal parameters between both examples are discussed.
+With these methods, parameters for the aggregation kernel could be identified for two experimental setups which give results that agree well with the experimental data.
+Reasons for differences of the optimal parameters between both examples are discussed.
 Detailed studies of the PSD for different nodes of the grid at the outlet highlight the impact of the individual terms of the aggregation kernel.

 The paper is organised as follows.
-Section 2 introduces the population balance system, which models the urea synthesis.
-The numerical methods used in the simulations of the flow field, temperature, concentration and convective part of the equation for the PSD, and the method used for computing the aggregation term are presented in Section 3.
+Section 2 introduces the population balance system which models the urea synthesis.
+The numerical methods which are used in the simulations of the flow field, the temperature, the concentration and the convective part of the equation for the PSD, and the method that is used for computing the aggregation term are presented in Section 3.

 Then, Section 4 describes the incorporation of the experimental data into the simulations.
 The main part of the paper is Section 5, which contains the numerical studies, the comparisons with the experimental data and a discussion of the results.
 A summary and an outlook are given in Section 6.